Ryan-Leong13/ai-knowledge-assistance/README.md

 ollama pull llama3.2:3b

 # 6. Seed the database with the KB documents
-# Eventhough there is existing .db file in the current folder, seeding once more will not duplicate the data
 python -m backend.app.seed

 # 7. Run the app (Detailed in Section 6)